DummyClock/TRS-2.0/README.md

 -   Note: Not every training needs to be the result of a request, it exists solely for team members to easily reach the Training Coordinator.

 -   Note: Requests that are 4 months old will be DELETED regardless of fulfillment status.
-This protocol exists for storage purposes.Â
+This protocol exists for storage purposes.

 Who has access?
 ---------------